department-of-veterans-affairs/va.gov-team/platform/cms/product-team-support/product-team-weekly-syncs/vamc-upgrade-cms-weekly-sync.md

 ## Wednesday Dec 16 2:30pm ET

-### Campaign landing page MVP

-Migration
+1. Migration
-VAMC Scaffolding
+1. VAMC Scaffolding
-Training
+1. Training
-User administration
+1. User administration
-Dual state and product launches
+1. Dual state and product launches
-How we work
+1. How we work

 ### Other?